assist-project/state-machine-bug-finder/README.md

 ## Validation

 Validation requires arguments to establish TCP connection to a protocol-specific test harness, typically extracted from the state fuzzer used to generate models.
-**SMBugFinder** uses this connection to instruct the test harness to execute sequences of inputs on the SUT and retrieve generated response.
+Using this connection, **SMBugFinder** instructs the test harness to execute sequences of inputs on the SUT and retrieve generated response.
 For our *Missing SR_AUTH* bug, the input sequence would be `KEXINIT KEX30 NEWKEYS UA_PK_OK`.
 **SMBugFinder** would check that the response, when combined with the input sequence, still exposes the bug.
 Validation is disabled by default, and can be enabled via the `-vb` option.